Below are the answers to the questions most commonly asked by people making educational group bookings.

 - Life Cycles

-If you know what you want to do whilst you are here, please book through our bookings page and our Education Co-ordinator will email you a booking confirmation (normally within two working days).
+If you know what you want to do whilst you are here, please book through our bookings page and our Education Co-ordinator will email you a booking confirmation (within ten working term-time days).

 If you wish to book talks as part of your visit and would like more information about the talks, or need to check on availability for a specific date, please contact our Education Co-ordinator, preferably by email, outlining what you want to have the talks about.